-Surgent experts have already issued well more than 10,000 CPE credit hours on tax reform and in doing so, we’ve addressed hundreds of questions on this law from practitioners.
+Surgent experts have issued well more than 10,000 CPE credit hours on tax reform and in doing so, we’ve addressed thousands of questions on this law and subsequent regs from practitioners.
 The most asked about topic has certainly been--and continues to be--related to the Section 199A deduction.
 Here are answers to five of the top questions CPAs and tax professionals

 Question No. 1: Is it true that businesses such as accounting and law firms are ineligible for the 20% deduction?